 We have another long-form article on that subject.
 You can read it here.

-Depending on the specifics of your business you may need to do more for a full compliance with the GDPR.
+Depending on the specifics of your business, you may need to do more for full compliance with the GDPR.
 Here is what you may also need:

-Data controllers can use the services of third-party data processors for processing of the data they control, but only on the basis of written instructions.
-Those written instructions most often come in the form of a Data Processing Agreement, or as a Data Processing Addendum to the Terms of Service or to the Master Agreement.
+Data controllers can use the services of third-party data processors to process the data they control, but only based on written instructions.
+Those written instructions often come in a Data Processing Agreement or as a Data Processing Addendum to the Terms of Service or the Master Agreement.

 The content of this contract is prescribed with the GDPR.
 It must contain at least:

-The companies that we just mentioned above are big and serious data processors that have their own DPAs.
-In most cases, the SAAS companies that process data on behalf of other companies would have these agreements ready, either as a separate document, or as an addendum to the Terms of Service or the Master Agreement.
+The companies mentioned above are significant and severe data processors with their DPAs.
+In most cases, the SAAS companies that process data on behalf of other companies would have these agreements ready, either as a separate document or as a supplement to the Terms of Service or the Master Agreement.

 However, some small companies that do not bother too much about data protection compliance may not have such agreements in place.
-That way they may involve you in legal trouble.
-So, every time when you intend to engage with a new data processor, make sure you read their DPA first.
+That way, they may involve you in legal trouble.
+So, whenever you intend to engage with a new data processor, read their DPA first.

-Not all businesses are required to have a data protection officer (DPO) or a legal representative in the EU.
-But, if you are required and you don’t appoint one, you risk to be fined.
+Not all businesses must have a data protection officer (DPO) or a legal representative.
+But, if you are needed and don’t appoint one, you risk being fined.

 A DPO is required for businesses that:

-A legal representative in the Union is required for non-EU businesses that process large amounts of data of EU users on a regular basis.
+A legal representative in the Union is required for non-EU businesses that regularly process large amounts of EU users’ data.

-If you are required to have a DPO and a legal representative, make sure you have one.
-If you don’t consider having one as a good practice to take care of users’ data.
+If you must have a DPO and a legal representative, make sure you have one if you don’t consider having one good practice to take care of users’ data.

-Data protection impact assessment (DPIA) is a process for assessing the risks of data processing.
-It is taking a proactive approach to the data processing in order to mitigate the risks associated with it.
+Data protection impact assessment (DPIA) is a process for assessing data processing risks.
+It is taking a proactive approach to the data processing to mitigate its risks.

 A DPIA is obligatory for businesses that:

-For everyone else, a DPIA is not obligatory, but is a good practice.
+A DPIA is not obligatory for everyone else but is a good practice.

-A DPIA will help your business map out the data flow from the moment it comes to your hands, to the moment you hand it down to the data processors, to the moment you delete the data.
-It will help you understand how other peoples’ personal data goes through your hands and will let you know about any compliance gaps you need to address.
+A DPIA will help your business map out the data flow from when it comes to your hands to when you hand it down to the data processors and delete the data.
+It will help you understand how other people’s data goes through your hands and let you know about any compliance gaps you need to address.

 It is not obligatory, but you understand how useful it is for any online business.

-You, as a data controller, are responsible to take care for the safety of data subjects’ data.
+As a data controller, you are responsible for taking care of data subjects’ data safety.
 That also includes data security measures.

-You need to think of implementing data security measures if you store or process data on your own servers.
+You must consider implementing data security measures if you store or process data on your servers.

 That means that your data processors will store and process your data.
-That means that they have to implement the best possible security measures for protecting your data.
+They have to implement the best possible security measures to protect your data.

-Companies such as AWS, Google, Facebook, and the likes implement state-of-art security measures.
-Yes, they get hacked from time to time, but no security system is impenetrable.
+Companies like AWS, Google, Facebook, and others implement state-of-art security measures.
 They provide the best there is.
+Yes, they get hacked sometimes, but no security system is impenetrable.

 However, take nothing for granted.
-Whatever tools you use, make sure you check out the security measures your processors and sub-processors use.
-After all, it is about your users’ data safety, and your compliance with the GDPR.
+Check out the security measures your processors and sub-processors use whatever tools you use.
+After all, it concerns your users’ data safety and compliance with the GDPR.

-Privacy by design is a concept that has been introduced by the GDPR.
-It means implementing appropriate technical and organizational measures aimed at data protection, i.e. taking data protection into account in whatever you do.
+Privacy by design is a concept that the GDPR has introduced.
+It means implementing appropriate technical and organizational measures aimed at data protection, i.e., taking data protection into account in whatever you do.

 In practice, this would mean thinking about data privacy when:

 You get the idea.
-The possibilities for privacy by design is endless.
+The possibilities for privacy by design are endless.
 As long as you implement the basic GDPR principles for data protection, you’ll likely be implementing privacy by design.